Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Introduction

+Although there are other observable signals that might capture the concept of relevance, such as gradients-based~\cite{yuanExplainingInformationFlow2021, cheferTransformerInterpretabilityAttention2021} or layer-wise relevance propagation~\cite{montavonLayerWiseRelevancePropagation2019}, this work focuses on approaches using only the attention signal.
+The reasons for this choice are two: (1) almost all state-of-the-art models of code are based on the transformer block~\cite{vaswaniAttentionAllYou2017}, and the attention mechanism is ultimately its fundamental component, so we expect the corresponding attention weights to carry directly meaningful information about the models' decision process; (2) attention weights can be extracted almost for free during the generation with little runtime overhead since the attention is computed automatically during a single forward pass.

-There are datasets tracking developers' visual attention while looking at code, but they do not seem suitable to this task.
-The largest ones either put the developers in an unnatural (and thus possibly biasing) environment where most of the vision is blurred~ \citep{paltenghiThinkingDeveloperComparing2021}, or they contain few and very specific code comprehension tasks~\citep{bednarikEMIPEyeMovements2020a} on code snippets too short to exhibit any interesting code navigation pattern.
+Answering the main question of this study requires a dataset tracking developers' attention.
+In this work, we use visual attention as a proxy for the elements to which developers are paying mental attention while looking at code.
+However, the existing datasets of visual attention are not suitable for our purposes.
+Indeed, they either put the developers in an unnatural, and thus possibly biasing, environment where most of the vision is blurred~\cite{paltenghiThinkingDeveloperComparing2021}, requiring participants to move the mouse over tokens to reveal them, or they contain few and very specific code comprehension tasks~\cite{bednarikEMIPEyeMovements2020a} on code snippets too short to exhibit any interesting code navigation pattern.
+This blurring method can introduce bias by forcing unnatural interactions, potentially affecting how developers naturally explore and understand code.
+To address these limitations and stimulate developers to not only glance at code, but also to deeply reason about it, we prepare an ad-hoc code understanding assignment called the \textit{sensemaking task}.
+This involves questions on code, including mental code execution, side-effects detection, algorithmic complexity, and deadlock detection.
+Moreover, using eye-tracking, we collect and share a dataset of \nEyeTrackingSessions{} valid sessions with developers.